Neokarm/neokarm-examples/k8s/install/README.md

 ### Running the installation

-1. Copy or rename `terraform.template.tfvars` to `terraform.tfvars` and provide all required variables inside it, make sure their value matches the certificate created above and the CentOS image selected.
+1. Copy or rename `terraform.template.tfvars` to `terraform.tfvars` and provide all required variables inside it. </br>
    The following parameters should be provided:

    - `ssh_key_file_path` - This SSH private key will be used by the provisioning script to login in to the K8S nodes.
 It is not copied or moved
    - `ssh_public_key_file_path` - This SSH public key will be installed on the K8S nodes
    - `zcompute_api` - IP address or hostname of the zCompute API
+   - `rke2_ami_id` - The AMI ID of the packer image we created [here](#packer)
+   - `node_username` - ssh username for the packer image
-   - `ami_id` - AMI ID Of a valid and accessible CentOS 7.8 Cloud image in zCompute
+   - `bastion_ami_id` - AMI ID Of a valid and accessible linux image for the bastion in zCompute
+   - `bastion_username` - ssh username for the bastion image

-   There are other parameters that can be modified, please consult with their description in `variables.tf` file.
+   > There are other parameters that can be modified, please consult with their description in `variables.tf` file.

 2. Run `terraform init`
 3. Run `terraform apply`